-?
+Can humans catch kennel cough?
 Recently a reader asked the question.

 Kennel cough, also known as canine infectious tracheobronchitis, is the name given to an upper respiratory infection that spreads easily from dog to dog in confined spaces, such as kennels.
 Most diseases will not pass from animals to humans, with the exception of a few, and kennel cough is one of those that can, at times, infect humans who are in constant close proximity with their dogs.

 You might want to keep the dog in a crate that's large enough for him to lie down in.
 Individuals with weak immune systems are especially susceptible to contracting kennel cough, and that goes double for small children and infants who have an immune system that isn't fully developed.
-The best route is to Visit Your Veterinarian immediately and keep your dog quarantined until he's cured.
+The best route is to visit your vet immediately and keep your dog quarantined until he's cured.